Nosferican/NCEI.jl/docs/src/Examples.md

 ```

 - Data

+The final step is to obtain the raw data itself.
+A few transformations are recommended
+before proceeding with the analysis of the data (e.g., transforming the data frame from
+long to short and filling the missing records with missing values for those observations).
+Read the documentation to interpret the various flags under the attributes column.

 ```@example Tutorial
 # Fetch data from the GHCND dataset (Daily Summaries) for zip code 28801, May 1st of 2010